ccomrade/c1-launcher/README.md

 - Advantages of pre-ordered version are available to everyone.
 - Details of any game or server crash are automatically written to the log file.
 - The `connect [IP] [PORT]` console command now works without a GameSpy account.
+- Fixes the low refresh rate bug in DX10 mode.
+Thanks to Guzz and Vladislav.

 ## Supported game versions